lmiller1990/design-pattenrns-for-vuejs/src/pdf/PROPS.md

 ## Conclusion

 This chapter discussed props, along with some foundational concepts - separation of concerns, pure components, and user interfaces.
 We talked about how identifying and separating logic and side effects from pure components can make a code base easier to reason about and to test.

+## Exercises

+1. Trying writing some tests for the version of `<Sum>` that doesn't contain any side effects.
+2. How about testing the component that makes the API request?
+Consider mocking/stubbing the request.
+For some ideas on how to approach this, see the chapter "HTTP and API Requests".

 You can find the completed source code in the [GitHub repository under examples/props](https://github.com/lmiller1990/design-patterns-for-vuejs-source-code):
 \newline